 Once it is determined if the source is pituitary, adrenal, or an ectopic tumor, appropriate imaging (either a brain MRI or abdominal CT with special protocols) will be ordered.

-However, your body needs time to re-regulate itself, so these changes are not going to happen overnight.
+Over time, many symptoms will resolve themselves.
+Weight loss, bruising, and a rounding face generally occur first.
+However, your body needs time to re-regulate itself, so these changes do not happen overnight.
 For instance, if you have newly diagnosed diabetes and/or high blood pressure that was caused by Cushing’s, they will likely improve over time and for a good number of patients, you will return to your pre-Cushing’s state.
-However, if they have been long-standing, there may be some lasting effects and therefore close monitoring is needed.
+However, if conditions have been long-standing, there may be some lasting effects and therefore close monitoring by a medical professional is needed.
 Additionally, some autoimmune disorders may have been suppressed by the increased cortisol levels and so may appear/reappear after normalization of cortisol levels.